rdegges/rdegges-blog/articles/2010/happiness-is-simplicity.md

-% Happiness is Simplicity
+Title: Happiness is Simplicity
-%
+Date: 2010-09-10 08:30
-%
+Author: Randall Degges

-# Happiness is Simplicity
+Tags: life, personaldevelopment, philosophy

 I’ve been feeling especially thoughtful the past several weeks, and have been doing a lot of thinking about happiness in my life.
 I won’t pretend to know what